Summer Olympics Worksheets

 Learn about historical landmarks with this Big Ben coloring page, the nickname for the bell found in one of the clock towers in Westminster Palace in London.

-Have your child shoot for the stars like the athletes in the Olympic Games.
-They too can represent the United States in the Summer Olympics.
-Your child can imagine becoming one of those athletes while . . .
+Have your kid shoot for the stars like the athletes in the Olympic Games.
+Your kid can imagine becoming one of the athletes while decorating this coloring page.

 Take a shot at probability with Olympic archery.
 Calculate the probability of an arrow hitting a certain color or a particular number of points.